GoogleChrome/developer.chrome.com/site/en/docs/webstore/user_data/index.md

 description: Frequently asked questions about Chrome Web Store's user data policy.
 ---

 <div class="aside aside--caution"><b>Important:</b> Chrome will be removing support for Chrome Apps on Windows, Mac, and Linux.
-Chrome OS will continue to support Chrome Apps.
+ChromeOS will continue to support Chrome Apps.
 Additionally, Chrome and the Web Store will continue to support extensions on all platforms. <a href="http://blog.chromium.org/2016/08/from-chrome-apps-to-web.html">Read the announcement</a> and learn more about <a href="/apps/migration">migrating your app</a>.</div>

 <div class="aside aside--caution"><b>Important:</b> The new requirements for Minimum Permission and updated User Data policy will be enforced starting <strong>10/15/2019</strong>.</div>